panrg/path-properties/draft-enghardt-panrg-path-properties.md

 : Indicates that a certain path element performs a certain network function on a flow, e.g., whether the path element acts as a proxy, as a firewall, or performs Network Address Translation (NAT).
 This path element may be either in the same domain as the endpoint or in a different domain, i.e., the backbone.

 Administrative Entity:
-: The administrative entity, e.g., the AS, to which a path element or set of path elements belongs.
+: The administrative entity, e.g., the AS, to which a path element or path segment belongs.

 Disjointness:
 : For a set of two paths, the number of shared path elements can be a measure of intersection (e.g., Jaccard coefficient, which is the number of shared elements divided by the total number of elements).
 Conversely, the number of non-shared path elements can be a measure of disjointness (e.g., 1 - Jaccard coefficient).
 A multipath protocol might use disjointness of paths as a metric to reduce the number of single points of failure.